euan-smith/property-descriptor/README.md

   - Removed some code that had become unessesary due to the above change.
   - Reduced the code size a little
   - Added a restriction on node version to package.json

-# Todo
+- 1.2.0
-- Remove ES6 dependency
+  - Added a babel build process to remove ES6 requirement

 #License